gatsbyjs/gatsby/docs/docs/migrating-from-v1-to-v2.md

 ### Remove inlined CSS in `html.js`

 Gatsby v2 will automatically inline your CSS.
-You can remove any custom CSS inlining from your custom `html.js`.
+You can remove any custom CSS inlining from your custom `html.js` and unless it was used for anything else specifically, you can also remove `html.js` itself.

 See an example in [this PR that upgrades the `using-remark` site to Gatsby v2](https://github.com/gatsbyjs/gatsby/commit/765b679cbc222fd5f527690427ee431cca7ccd61#diff-637c76e3c059ed8efacedf6e30de2d61).